intel/dffml/master/_sources/about.rst.txt

 We have an awesome team working on the project.
 We hold weekly meetings and have a mailing list and chat!
-If you want to get involved, ask questions, or get help getting started, see :doc:`community`.
+If you want to get involved, ask questions, or get help getting started, see :doc:`contact`.

 We participated in Google Summer of Code 2019 under the Python Software Foundation.
 A big thanks to our students, Yash and Sudharsana!